 History field trips

-Field trips allow you to engage with historical sources and environments on an immediate and personal level.
+Field trips let you engage with historical sources and environments on an immediate and personal level.
 You will experience historical issues, texts and artefacts in a wider context that might not be obvious from textbooks.

 Impact of the coronavirus on work placements, field trips and volunteering